At The Regis School students are expected to wear the school uniform outlined below.

 Other uniform expectations:

 Students are expected to wear plain black leather or similar school shoes.
 We are aware that some shoe retailers such as Clarks have brought out footwear which looks similar to a trainer.
 This type of footwear is permitted as long as it is totally plain black (excluding any type of coloured logo).
 Students are not permitted to wear footwear such as, trainers of any colour (including black); plimsolls/canvas shoes; shoes with high heels; platforms; flip flops/sandals; boots of any kind; and any footwear that offers no protection from a health and safety point of view.
-Students are expected to wear plain black or plain white socks, students are not permitted to wear patterned or coloured socks.
+Students are expected to wear plain black or plain grey ankle socks (NO WHITE SOCKS), students are not permitted to wear patterned or coloured socks.

 If you are unclear of which footwear is suitable please contact us at the school in order to avoid unnecessary expenditure.

-Students arriving in non-uniform will be required to wear uniform provided by the school each day until replacement unfiorm has been purchased.
+Students arriving in non-uniform will be required to wear uniform provided by the school each day until replacement uniform has been purchased.

 The school follows DfE guidance with regards to jewellery on the grounds of health and safety.
 Consequently students are only permitted to wear one pair of earrings, one watch and one ring.
 Students are not permitted to wear multiple piercings or ear stretchers/bars.
-It is preferable that no facial piercings be worn but a single clear nose stud or clear retainer may be worn.
-No other piercings are acceptable.
+No facial (or other) piercings are allowed (including any form of nose piercing).

 A wide variety of hairstyles are permissible, but those which border upon (or cross) the bizarre are not, on the grounds that they represent an unacceptable image of the school.
 Unacceptable styles include skinhead, punk, mohican and whole or partial colouring of an unnatural shade, eg: blue and bleached hair.
 Razor cuts or shaved heads forming patterns to the scalp also come into this category.